-Hiring more staff or training your existing team to cover new operations is one way to help you achieve growth.
-Another way is to outsource some of your activities ( for example, hire a VA to answer calls ).
+Employing more staff or training your existing team to cover new operations is one way to help you achieve growth.
+Another way is to outsource some of your activities ( for example, employ a VA to answer calls ).
 However, outsourcing needs to be paid for, so should you consider outsourcing as an expense or a means of growing your business?
 This brief article aims to help you answer this question.

 The Argument For Outsourcing As A Growing Tool For Your Business

 If you have activities needed to be done for your business, but you don't have the skills in-house to do them, then outsourcing is a good solution.
 Here are a few other benefits of outsourcing:

 - Cost-Effective.
 You can access skilled professionals at a fraction of the cost of employing locally.

 - Save on Capital Spend.
 If you need to buy machinery or plant, outsourcing is an alternative that can save you from considerable capital spend.

 - Increased Flexibility.
 Outsourcing allows you to turn on and off resources as required, rather than have periods when they are not used.